jacoscaz/treesandrobots.github.io/_posts/2018-12-30-rustduino-pt-1-setting-up-development-environment.md

 ---
-title: Rustduino pt.I: setting up the development environment
+title: "Rustduino pt.
+I: setting up the development environment"
 description: Installing and configuring a development environment to cross-compile rust programs for the AVR architecture and the Arduino UNO board.
 ---